vpec/Recoreon/README.md

 * **CustomSpanishAnalyzer**: class that serves as a tool for the analysis of queries and documents by the query processor and the document indexer, respectively.

+Additionally there is one more class, called DefaultSetFolder, which is a static class hosted within the CustomSpanishAnalyzer class.
+This class is in charge of atomically loading the content of the stop words file the first time it is used by the CustomSpanishAnalyzer class.

 The following image shows the class diagram

 <p align="center">